VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Introduction

-In this work, we propose \textbf{VOTE}, as shown in~\autoref{fig:whole_pipeline}, a lightweight VLA model leveraging an ensemble voting strategy for the optimized trajectory.
-To facilitate higher throughput and faster inference during action sampling, we deliberately exclude additional visual modules for extra visual information, as well as diffusion-based techniques.
-Our model is built solely upon a VLM backbone, where we propose to remove the action tokenizer and instead introduce a direct-action prediction head for end-to-end action generation.
-In detail, we introduce a special token \texttt{<ACT>} to represent entire action chunks, significantly reducing the number of generated tokens.
-This strategy avoids multiple sequential decoder passes and tokenization, greatly enhancing efficiency.
-Consequently, it enables faster inference and substantially reduces training cost, making rapid fine-tuning practical due to fewer required input-output tokens and simpler decoding processes.
-Meanwhile, we propose a novel action-sampling technique, \emph{ensemble voting}, to improve the model performance at test time.
-Specifically, we construct an action sampling committee by incorporating actions predicted in previous steps, and determine the current action based on a voting mechanism weighted by the accumulated “tickets” from prior predictions.
-This sampling technique mitigates errors encountered by VLA models due to relying solely on the most recent multimodal inputs, reducing the likelihood of incorrect action predictions.
-Experimental results demonstrate that our method achieves state-of-the-art performance and excellent generalization, while also delivering higher throughput and faster inference.
-We improves the average success rates of OpenVLA by over 20\% across four LIBERO task suites, surpass 3\% average success rate on CogACT on SimplerEnv WidowX Robot, and accelerates action generation throughput by 35$\times$ on the edge device NVIDIA Jetson Orin.
+Specifically, we introduce a special token \texttt{<ACT>} to represent entire action chunks.
+Thus, the model only needs to generate one single \texttt{<ACT>} token, instead of the original multiple tokens, significantly reducing the number of generated tokens and avoiding multiple sequential decoder passes with tokenization.
+Consequently, it enables faster inference and substantially reduces training cost, making rapid fine-tuning practical due to fewer required input-output tokens and simpler decoding.
+Meanwhile, we propose a novel action-ensemble technique, \emph{ensemble voting}, to improve the model performance at test time.
+Specifically, we construct an action ensemble committee by incorporating actions predicted in previous steps, and determine the current action based on a voting mechanism weighted by the accumulated “tickets” from prior predictions.
+Experimental results demonstrate that our method achieves superior performance, while also delivering higher throughput and faster inference.
+We improve the average success rate (ASR) of OpenVLA by over 20\% across four LIBERO task suites, surpass CogACT by 7\% ASR on SimplerEnv WidowX Robot, and accelerate action generation throughput by 39$\times$ on the edge device NVIDIA Jetson Orin.

-Our contributions are summarized as follows: \begin{enumerate} \item We propose VOTE, a lightweight VLA model that eliminates the need for an action tokenizer and significantly reduces training cost, while achieving improved generalization capabilities.
-With minimal training data, VOTE enables rapid adaptation to new tasks and embodiments.
+Our contributions are summarized as follows: \begin{enumerate} \item We propose VOTE, including a training framework and an inference optimization technique.
+With the training framework, the VLA model only needs to generate one single special token instead of multiple tokens, thus effectively reducing the training and inference costs, while further improving the action success rate.

-\item We propose a novel action sampling technique that constructs an action sampling committee for action selection, enabling implicit error correction during action prediction.
+\item For inference, we propose a novel action ensemble technique to construct a committee for action selection with voting, improving action success rate.